alp78/gfetchseq/README.rst

 *genName_genStart-genEndStrand*

-and adding in each record description the name (if applicable) and/or index of the sequence.
+and with record descriptions with the name (if applicable) and/or index of the sequence.

 DNA alphabet converted to lower case if the flag was "yes".